pynufft/pynufft/README.md

 4. Interpolation (the vec2y() method)

-The adjoint transform (the backward() method) involves the following steps:
+The adjoint transform (the adjoint() method) involves the following steps:

 1. Adjoint interpolation (the y2vec() method)